-6.15 It is anticipated that the 6 week Regulation 16 Consultation, which will be organised by North Herts District Council, will start during the week commencing Monday 21 May 2018.
-The consultation will be advertised to parishioners through the Village Newsletter, by email through the Parish Council and Preston News Service email lists, posters throughout the Parish and via the Preston Neighbourhood Plan Website.
-The Neighbourhood Plan, the Consultation Statement and the Basic Conditions Statement will be available on the Neighbourhood Plan website with details of how to respond to the Consultation.
-A hard copy of the Neighbourhood Plan will be available to view in the Red Lion during the consultation period.
+6.15 The 6 week Regulation 16 Consultation, organised by North Herts District Council, took place between May 24 and July 5 2018.
+The consultation was advertised to parishioners through the Village Newsletter, (Appendix 26) by email through the Parish Council and Preston News Service email lists, posters throughout the Parish and via the Preston Neighbourhood Plan Website.
+The Neighbourhood Plan, the Consultation Statement and the Basic Conditions Statement were available on the Neighbourhood Plan website with details of how to respond to the Consultation.
+A hard copy of the Neighbourhood Plan was available to view in the Red Lion during the consultation period.